hexdump0815/imagebuilder/systems/chromebook_gru/readme.md

 ## special notes

-- still very much work in progress, please do not use it yet
-- wifi, bt, basic sound seem to be ok, suspend/resume and earlier display/drm init will need some work
+- wifi, bt, basic sound seem to be ok, suspend/resume seems to work, earlier display/drm init will need some more work (if it is at all possible)
 - the current sound setup is not complete yet:
   - headphones and headset mic do not work yet, so better use a small usb audio interface for a headset if needed for now
-- more info coming soon